Baby Mine (1917 film): Plot

-As described in a film magazine, Alfred (Morgan) catches his wife Zoie (Kennedy) in so many lies that he leaves home and establishes an office in Boston.
-He is very fond of children so Zoie and Jimmie's wife Aggie (Adams) conspire to tell him that an heir has arrived, with Zoie planning on adopting a baby.
+As described in a film magazine, Alfred catches his wife Zoie in so many lies that he leaves home and establishes an office in Boston.
+He is very fond of children so Zoie and Jimmie's wife Aggie conspire to tell him that an heir has arrived, with Zoie planning on adopting a baby.
 Before arrangements have been completed for the baby's adoption, Alfred arrives home, necessitating the stealing of a child from a foundling home.
 The mother of the baby, however, sets up such a rumpus that they decide to return it and borrow the washerwoman's new-born babe, one of a set of twins.
-More complications result when Jimmie (Cumberland) comes in with the other twin, followed by the washerwoman's husband demanding his children back.
+More complications result when Jimmie comes in with the other twin, followed by the washerwoman's husband demanding his children back.
 While the three babies are being cooed over by Alfred, who believes he is the father of triplets, the respective parents arrive and claim their children.